MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configuring-ftp-firewall-settings-in-iis-7.md

 **Important Notes**:

-- The settings listed in this walkthrough specify "%SystemDrive%\inetpub\ftproot" as the path to your FTP site.
+- The settings listed in this walkthrough specify `%SystemDrive%\inetpub\ftproot` as the path to your FTP site.
 You are not required to use this path; however, if you change the location for your site you will have to change the site-related paths that are used throughout this walkthrough.
 - Once you have configured your firewall settings for the FTP service, you must configure your firewall software or hardware to allow connections through the firewall to your FTP server.

     - If you are using the built-in Windows Firewall, see the ([Optional) Step 3: Configure Windows Firewall Settings](configuring-ftp-firewall-settings-in-iis-7.md#Step3) section of this walkthrough.